 This solution, even if attractive, is not complete: these containers have standard dimensions limiting their funcionality.
 There are very interesting examples, but they preserve certain industrial aesthetics.
 Some consumers might not receive well this situation.

 The most popular ones

 There are two systems which have become quite popular:

 1. Prefab-Moduled Houses.

 They use the same principle as the cargo containers: modules which are added, room by room.
 But these elements are somehow more versatile than the containers, since they have different dimensions and finishings.
-The interior and the outer skin can be costumized.
+We can costumize the interior and the outer skin.
 They usually get to the building spot by truck, and they are assemblied with a crane.

 2. Prefab metallic-structure houses

 They are made of different prefab elements which are assemblied onsite.
 This is like building a great “Meccano” set.
 It is usually a system made of metallic pillars and beams which will conform frames for walls, ceilings, doors and windows.
 “Sandwich” panels will finally be applied, and they will work as closures or walls (and they will be filled with different isolating materials).

 - While using state-of-the-art industrial procedures, higher efficiency and building quality are achieved.
 Thermic isolation and finishings are also high-end.

 - Building procedures are very fast.
 One can have a finished house in few months time.